ashakozak/ashakozak/README.md

 ## Welcome to My World of Data and Finance 🌍💼📊
-I'm Joanna, transitioning from a decade-long career in finance to the dynamic field of data analytics.
+I'm Joanna, transitioning from a decade-long career in Finance to the dynamic field of Data Analytics.
 My journey is about blending meticulous financial expertise with the innovative realm of data.

 ## My Unique Blend 🌟
 10+ Years in Finance: Deep-rooted experience in financial analysis, process optimization, and cross-functional collaboration across Australia and Poland. 🏦 </br>